Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamics of a 2-Form Field Interacting with CDM

-Although the interaction between the dark components is encoded in the Lagrangian density $\tilde{\mathcal{L}}_\text{CDM}$, the true form of the coupling makes explicit in the continuity equations for the interacting fluids.
-If we define the density of the interacting CDM as
+While the interaction between the dark components is encapsulated in the Lagrangian density $\tilde{\mathcal{L}}_c$, the true interaction kernel becomes explicit in the continuity equations for the interacting fluids.
+In a general context, we expect

+where $p_\text{DE}$ denotes the pressure of dark energy, and $\mathcal{Q}$ represents the interaction kernel.
+Thus, when $\mathcal{Q} > 0$, DE transitions into CDM, while $\mathcal{Q} < 0$ indicates CDM transitioning into DE~\cite{Wang:2016lxa}.
+In our scenario, we refrain from imposing any condition on the sign of $\mathcal{Q}$.\footnote{However, thermodynamic considerations suggest that dark energy must decay into dark matter~\cite{Pavon:2007gt}.}